eobermuhlner/kimage/README.md

         [--arg custom2Y=DOUBLE]
         [FILES]

-### Stretch the colors of an image to fill the entire value range
+### Stretch the colors non-linearly to fill the entire value range

-The colors are first brightened and then a curve is applied.
+The colors are first brightened using a power function and then a curve is applied.

+The idea for this script is based on https://clarkvision.com/articles/astrophotography-rnc-color-stretch/

 #### Argument: `brightness`